-5 things you didn’t know about wasted drugs in Singapore
+In this Pacific Prime CXA article, we unravel 5 things you may not know about wasted drugs in Singapore.

 The key cause of wasted drugs in Singapore is over-prescription by doctors.
-The Pharmaceutical Society cited local data, suggesting that more than 1 in every 3 people in Singapore aged above 65 years old were taking at least one inappropriate or redundant medicine.
+In 2016, the Pharmaceutical Society of Singapore cited local data, suggesting that more than 1 in every 3 people in Singapore aged above 65 years old were taking at least one inappropriate or redundant medicine.

-Furthermore, the Singapore Medical Council reported earlier this year that a doctor who was inappropriately prescribing addictive medications for several years was fined and suspended for 16 months.
+Furthermore, in 2019, Singapore Medical Council reported that a doctor who was inappropriately prescribing addictive medications for several years was fined and suspended for 16 months.

 For this reason, it’s important that you know how to reduce drug waste and save yourself some money when visiting a doctor or a local pharmacy.